4ment/torchtree/docs/advanced/benchmark.rst

 The study's aim was to compare the efficiency of automatic differentiation (AD) and analytic gradient methods.
 The gradient of the tree likelihood can be computed by `BITO <https://github.com/phylovi/bito>`_ or `physher <https://github.com/4ment/physher>`_ [#Fourment2014]_, efficient C++ and C libraries that analytically calculate the gradient.
 `torchtree` integrates with these libraries through the `torchtree-bito <https://github.com/4ment/torchtree-bito>`_ and `torchtree-physher <https://github.com/4ment/torchtree-physher>`_ plug-ins.
+`physher` is a standalone program that can be used as a library by torchtree.

 .. list-table:: Programs compared in the benchmark
    :header-rows: 1